 The Haunted Mines haunted house is designed to thrill, scare, and entertain you.
 It is an indoor, outdoor, and underground fun experience that is physically and psychologically challenging.

 The Haunted Mines are located at the Western Museum of Mining and Industry in Colorado Springs.
-It is just east of I-25 Exit 156a (the North Gate Blvd/Gleneagle exit).
+It is just east of I-25 Exit 156a (the North Gate Blvd exit).
 You can see us from the highway.
-We are just across from the Air Force Academy's north gate.
+We are just east of the Air Force Academy's north gate, thru those fun roundabouts.
 See our Map and Directions page.

 The Haunted Mines haunted house is open during September and October.
 Please see our Calendar page for the exact schedule.